2007-2013 Toyota Tundra Double Cab

 If you decide to replace all your speakers while keeping the JBL amp, keep in mind that they're all 2-ohm speakers.
 You'll want to pick speakers with lower impedances (like JBL or Infinity) to replace them or you'll hear a significant loss of volume.
 Harnesses are available for all locations except for the tweeters – you'll have to splice into the factory wiring to replace the factory tweeters.

-Tools needed for car speaker installation: Phillips screwdriver, small flat blade screwdriver, panel tool
+Tools needed: Phillips screwdriver, small flat blade screwdriver, panel tool

 You'll find a few options for adding bass to the Tundra Double Cab, including enclosures from JL Audio and MTX.